Home Uses

 When using table salt or Epsom salt mixed with water or lemon juice or white vinegar to create a paste, it can take anywhere from a few minutes to several hours for the salt to effectively remove rust.

-Keep in mind that rust removal can be a time-consuming process and that it may take multiple applications of salt and other methods to fully remove rust from a surface.
-Remember, even after the rust is removed, the surface should be cleaned and sealed to prevent rust from forming again.
+When using this method can take several hours to a day or more to remove rust from a surface that has more rust.
+It may take multiple applications of salt to fully remove rust from a surface.
+Remember, after the rust is removed, the surface should be cleaned and sealed if possible to prevent rust from forming again.